-Behind each CrowdFarming project there is a Farmer or a group of them making it possible.
-It’s the Farmers who determine the adoption price and sale of their harvests.
+Behind every CrowdFarming project is a farmer or a group of farmers who make it possible.
+It is the farmers who decide the selling price of their products.

-Thanks to the people who adopt, the Farmers produce knowing the final selling price of their harvests (adoption price).
-This, of course, offers them the security and motivation to get up each morning to work with much anticipation.
-It makes a lot of sense, doesn't it?
+Thanks to the commitment of the adopters, farmers produce knowing the final selling price of their crops (adoption price).
+And this, of course, gives them the security and motivation to get up in the morning and work with excitement.
+It makes sense, doesn't it?

-“And what do you people in CrowdFarming live on?
+“And what do you people at CrowdFarming live on?”

 The CrowdFarming team works to disintermediate the food supply chain.
 But how do you bypass this kind of supply chain without becoming an intermediary yourself?
 The answer is simple: by providing value-added services.